 6. Insert a “Failure-Pretest” layer on the Results Slide that will only be shown if the learner fails the pre-test.
 In this instance, the trigger to show the “Failure Pretest” layer would include conditions based on both the “PreTest” variable True AND the Quiz score being less than 100%.

-Note: To demonstrate mastery, you may require the learner to score 100% in order to pass the pre-test.
+Tip: To demonstrate mastery, you may require the learner to score 100% in order to pass the pre-test.

 7. Configure the “Failure-Pretest” layer properties to hide the base layer.
 Then, on the layer, display the learner’s score and the passing score for the pre-test.

-Note: If the learner passes the pre-test, the “Success” layer will be shown.
+Tip: If the learner passes the pre-test, the “Success” layer will be shown.
 The learner can then be directed to exit the course.

 8. Insert a “Start Course” button on the “Failure-Pretest” layer that jumps to the scene/slide that begins the course content.
 Create two additional triggers for this button: one to adjust the “PreTest” variable back to False, and a second to reset the results slide.

-Note: Adjust the trigger order so that the latter two triggers fire before the learner jumps to the content.
+Tip: Adjust the trigger order so that the latter two triggers fire before the learner jumps to the content.
 This is a case where TRIGGER ORDER MATTERS.
 (We’ll cover this concept more in-depth in next month’s blog!)

 That’s it!
-Take a look at our example in action at THIS LINK.
+Take a look at our example in action at this link.